-- (A) It is the responsibility of the trainer assigned to any athletic event to treat injured athletes and determine whether or not the athlete continues to play. - (B) If any injury occurs during an athletic event where a trainer is not assigned, it is the responsibility of the coach to see that the injured athlete is taken to a physician.
+- (A) It is the responsibility of the trainer assigned to any athletic event to treat injured athletes and determine whether or not the athlete continues to play.
+The Athletic Trainer has the authority to refer an athlete to a physician for treatment. - (B) If any injury occurs during an athletic event where a trainer is not assigned, it is the responsibility of the coach to see that the injured athlete is taken to a physician.